Michael345678910/Personal-Calendar-TimeGrid-C-Sharp-.NET-Web-App/README.md

 - **Event management (CRUD):** The application practices CRUD to allow the user the ability to create, update, delete, and save different calendar events, with names, optional descriptions, optional locations, and optional start/end times.
 - **Durable Data Persistence:** Events and locations are stored in SQL Server via EF Core; the schema is versioned with migrations, so data survives app restarts and upgrades.
 - **Authentication & Authorization:** ASP.NET Core Identity; allows users to log in and log out of an account they register with the calendar application.
 This allows the calendar application to hold onto and remember/load the current logged in owners calendar, which allows the user to view/manage their own events.
-- **Bootstrap 5 UI:** The Bootstrap allows the user to add events directly from the calendar via the modal form.
+- **Bootstrap 4 UI:** The Bootstrap UI allows the user to add events directly from the calendar via the modal form.
-- **Lazy loading:** This allows the users to navigate calendar properties via EF Core proxies.\
+- **Lazy loading:** This allows the users to navigate calendar properties via EF Core proxies.
 - **Clean separation:** Controllers, view models, data access layer (IDAL), and the rest of the project are all cleanly separated from one another to allow for seamless future improvements and upcoming features to be added and developed easily.

 ## Technologies Used: